MafiaStrange/OS-project-/file-encryption-ldpreload/README.md

 ## password_verification.py:
 1. Verifies user passwords against stored hashes.
 2. Decrypts file names if the correct password is provided.

+# How It Works
+1. Intercepting open() Calls:
+   - When a file is opened, the library checks for the user.password_protect attribute.
+    - If set, it invokes the password verification script (password_verification.py).

+2. Encrypting File Names:
+    - When a new file is created, users are prompted to set a password.
+    - The file name is encrypted using AES and stored as a hidden file.
+    - A placeholder file is created with a warning message.

+3. Intercepting write() Calls:
+    - Ensures that any writes to protected files are redirected to the encrypted hidden file.

+4. Extended Attributes:
+    - user.password_protect: Indicates if the file is password-protected.
+    - user.hidden_file: Stores the encrypted, hidden file name.

 # Running Instructions: